WINCHESTER

 Times & Seasons.

-are just that - anonymous!
+are just that - unsigned!
 Suppose Elder Winchester did draft something about Stephens’

 discoveries and get it into the hands of Apostle Smith.
-We still don’t know
+Who then arranged, redacted and edited the unsigned articles?

 Stylometry statistics